pymatgen.analysis.chemenv.utils package

 prime_factors(n: int) list[int][source]

-Lists prime factors of a given natural integer, from greatest to smallest
+Lists prime factors of a given natural integer, from greatest to smallest.

 Parameters: